jaeboston/DataStructure/P2_BasicAlgorithm/Explanation_P5.md

 # Algorithm

-The suffixes() function in TriNode need a helper function which is called recurssively as we traverse down the Trie.
+The suffixes() function in TriNode would use a helper function which is called recurssively as it traverses down the Trie.
 We can pass a list variable into this helper function to collect suffixes.

-The helper function has a base case when the children property of its TrieNode is empty.
-It returns the list variable.
+The helper function will add suffixes to the list variable if it finds the is_word property is set to True.
+The function recurssively traverse all the nodes in the Trie until the children property of its TrieNode is empty.
+We need to use the backtracking technique to collect proper suffixes.

-In every recursion, it checks is_word property and if the property is set to True then we append the suffixes to the list variable.
+At the end, we rereturn the list that contains all the suffixes.

+The time complexity by functions:
+* the find() function in the Trie class would be O(m).The looup in dictionary would be O(1) but to check the existance of key would be O(m) where m is the number of nodes in the root children

+* the insert() function in the Trie class would be O(n) where n is the number of characters

+* the suffix() funciton in the TrieNode class woulbe be O(n*m) where n is the number of nodes it nees to visit and m is the number of children nodes in each of the n nodes.

+The space complexity of the Trie would be O(n*m) n is the number of nodes and m is number of items in its nodes' children dictionary.